Lismore Surrounds

 AreaSearch analysis of residential development drivers sees Lismore Surrounds recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Lismore Surrounds has received approximately 51 dwelling approvals annually over the past five financial years, totalling 258 homes.
-In FY-26 to date, 12 approvals have been recorded.
-On average, 1.9 new residents per year per dwelling were added between FY-21 and FY-25.
-The average construction cost of new properties is $285,000.
+As of FY-26, 18 approvals have been recorded.
+This results in an average of 1.9 new residents per year per dwelling constructed between FY-21 and FY-25.
+The average construction value for these dwellings is $285,000.

-This financial year has seen $2.3 million in commercial approvals, indicating limited commercial development activity.
-Compared to the Rest of NSW, Lismore Surrounds has experienced 15.0% higher construction per person over the past five years.
+In the current financial year, $2.3 million in commercial approvals have been registered.
+Compared to Rest of NSW, Lismore Surrounds has experienced 15.0% higher construction activity per person over the past five years.
+However, development activity has moderated recently.
 New developments consist of 95.0% standalone homes and 5.0% townhouses or apartments.
-The estimated population per dwelling approval is 564 people.

-By 2041, Lismore Surrounds is projected to gain 2,082 residents.
-Construction pace is maintaining with projected growth, but buyers may face increasing competition as population grows.
+The estimated population density is 564 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Lismore Surrounds is projected to gain 2,062 residents by 2041.
+Construction pace is maintaining with projected growth, but buyers may face increasing competition as the population grows.

 Frequently Asked Questions - Development